5 Advantages of Trade Credit That Fuel Growth And 5 Risks That Can Undo It

 Key Takeaways

-• Trade credit lets you buy now and pay later (30–90 days), improving cash flow without upfront costs.
+Trade credit allows you to buy now and pay later (typically 30–90 days), helping bridge cash flow gaps caused by delayed customer payments

 Suggested read: Top 10 Short-Term Sources of Finance to Manage Your Business Cash Flow